b-irb/bfasm/README.md

 This is an implementation of the [Brainfuck language](https://github.com/brain-lang/brainfuck/blob/master/brainfuck.md).
 Brainfuck is an esolang which is closely resembles a Turing machine (with the addition of bulit-in conditional expressions).

-The interpreter is designed to use a dynamic dispatch table to improve performance compared to a switch ladder.
 The syscalls are somewhat unreliable as to what they clobber but I abused any preservation of registers to reduce the number of instructions.

 Further development would involve:
 - Code alignment improvement